Transmissivity

 Strictly speaking, the term transmissivity should be used only for transmission through one particular surface – not for example for transmission through extended objects, such as glass plates or optical resonators; in such cases, the term transmittance is appropriate.
 However, it is common, for example, to specify transmissivities of laser mirrors, although these are usually dielectric mirrors, involving interferences between reflections from many different optical interfaces.
 One may actually consider a whole thin-film structure, usually having an overall thickness far below 1 mm, as one surface.
 A more questionable case is a fiber Bragg grating, which can be far more extended.

 Note that for non-normal incidence the ratio of transmitted and incident optical intensity does generally not match the transmissivity.
-This is essentially because the change of propagation direction due to refraction is also associated with a change in beam area.
+This is essentially because the change in propagation direction due to refraction is also associated with a change in beam area.

 Relation to Transmission Coefficients